 The 17th arrondissement surrounding Marche Poncelet and Levis

-Located in the west of Paris close to the Arc de Triumph, and close to the Champs Elysees, the Poncelet market offers a diversity of fresh products not far from the Ternes market, the oldest in the capital.
+Located in the west of Paris, near the Arc de Triumph and close to the Champs Elysees, the Poncelet market offers a diversity of fresh products not far from the Ternes market, the oldest in the capital.

 The Levis market and the streets nearby propose a large selection of famous gastronomic specialties.